yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_krc4_example_program.rst

 sequence, which consists of a sequence of point-to-point and linear motions, as well as enabling/disabling vacuum for grasping.
-Once the object has been picked, **``Pickit_look_for_object()``** is called to trigger Pick-it to detect objects again, so detection takes place in parallel to the final **``M_DropToBin()``** motion sequence.
+Once the object has been picked, **``Pickit_look_for_object()``** is called to trigger Pickit to detect objects again, so detection takes place in parallel to the final **``M_DropToBin()``** motion sequence.
 This motivates why the first call of **``Pickit_look_for_object()``** was outside the actual program loop.